Doherty Track & Field

 to progress to the next part of the season.
 Any outside training without our

 knowledge will be detrimental to the athlete.
-That is why all work outside of
+All workouts outside of practice

-practice or in place of one of our programs MUST
+or in place of one of our programs MUST BE CLEARED

 1. Athletes are required to use our training and strength programs.